-In the wake of the rise of left-wing populism in Europe, I am currently working on a comparative analysis between Podemos and the Scottish National Party.
+In the wake of the rise of left-wing populism in Europe, I am currently working on a comparative analysis between Spain, Greece and the UK.
 My main line of investigation concerns possible conflations between national and popular sovereignty, and the role of emotions and affect in creating political identities.
 The project asks where the line is drawn between the “People” and the “Nation” and how these boundaries of political subjectivity relate to universal provisions of equality, which is a basic tenet of left-wing thought.
 The project thus seeks to identify possible contradictions and tensions between on the one hand the creation of a specific community, and, on the other, equality for all.

 2. Politics in Times of Anxiety

 Together with Andreja Zevnik and Emmanuel-Pierre Guittet, I’m have co-edited a volume entitled Politics of Anxiety, with Rowman and Littlefield International.
 This emanated form an international conference in 2014 (with Zygmunt Bauman as keynote speaker).
 We have also guest edited a week on Open Democracy.

 3. Indignation as dissent?
 The affective components of protest and democracy

 My PhD research analysed how the protests movements in Spain in 2011 (the Indignados) were driven by emotions and affect in addition to unified claims, and how this influences our perception of democracy.